alperakcan/libhthread/README.md

 ### 2.1 compile-time options ###

-  hthread configuration parameters can be set using <tt>cflags</tt>, please check example section for demonstration.
+  hthread configuration parameters can be set using <tt>make flags</tt>, please check example section for demonstration.

   - HTHREAD_ENABLE_CALLSTACK

-    default yes
+    default 1

     enable/disable reporting call trace information on error, useful but depends on <tt>libbdf</tt>, <tt>libdl</tt>, and <tt>backtrace function from glibc</tt>. may be disabled for toolchains which does not support backtracing.